Thian's "Register of the Confederate Debt"

 Raphael P. Thian worked in the United States Adjutant General's Office as a clerk from 1861 to 1911.
-After the Civil War Thian devoted 12 years to researching and documenting the paper records of the Confederate Treasury which were held in the "Rebel Archives" stored in Washington DC.
+After the Civil War Thian devoted much of his spare time to researching and documenting the paper records of the Confederate Treasury which part of the "Rebel Archives" being stored in Washington DC.
 Thian felt that it was of great historical importance to document the Finances of the Confederacy because 'the history of the purse is as important as that of the sword'.
-It was a monumental undertaking, for which he never received the support or recognition he deserved.
+This was a monumental undertaking which took him twelve years to complete; sadly, Thian's research work never received the support or recognition it deserved.

-Thian's book was reprinted in 1972, in its original form.
-It is not an easy document to navigate, but is undoubtedly 'the bible' for collectors of Confederate currency.
+Thian's book was reprinted by Douglas Ball in 1972, in its original form.
+It is not an easy document to read or navigate, but the information it contained proved invaluable for serious collectors of Confederate currency.
+Ball's book is now out of print, and second-hand copies are not easy to find.

 We need your consent to load the translations